 Nizami Ganjavi International Center to hold meeting in Turkiye [PHOTOS]

-Nizami Ganjavi International Center will hold a meeting in Turkiye, Azernews reports.
+The Nizami Ganjavi International Center (NGIC) will hold its meeting in Türkiye, Azernews reports.

 ---